DanielMoscoso/100day_challenge/Readme.txt

 			 debugged and ready to go.
 The class 'Deck()' creates one card of each suit, for a total of 52 cards.
 Which are instances of their own different classes.
+			-Right now the game works as expected: The computer deals 2 cards to the player, and one card to itself.
+Prints the suits and values of all the cards, plus their addition.
 ===============================================================================